sherwin-dc/ansi-logo-generator/README.md

 1. Enter the character you would like for an empty non-highlighted cell next to "Blank Char", cell `BG1`
 1. Enter the character you would like for an empty highlighted cell next to "Fill Char", cell `AZ1`
 1. Draw your logo/spash screen by highlighting cells and typing characters
    * Enter a character into a cell where you would like it to appear.
-It is recommeneded that each cell contains only 1 or 0 characters
+It is recommeneded that each cell contains at most 1 character
    * Highlight cells the color you would like the character in that position to be
-6. Set the width and height in cells `AL1` and `AS1`
+6. Set the width and height of the drawing in cells `AL1` and `AS1`
 1. Click `Generate Screen` to generate the logo with included ANSI escape characters
 1. Click `Copy to clipboard` to copy the generated logo